 It is an island municipality surrounded by quicksand

 Located off the coast of Normandy, Mont Saint Michel is an island commune or municipality of France.
+It can reached in three hours by train from Paris.
 Covering 250 square acres, Mont Saint Michel has a circumference of a kilometre and rises over 90 metres above sea level.
+One of the top Mont Saint Michel fun facts is that it is surrounded by quicksand.

 Despite having a population of fewer than 50 people, Mont Saint Michel has its own mayor, Yann Galton.
 As the son of a previous mayor, Yann grew up on the island and won the mayoral election in 2014.